Crambeary/wellness_reflection/README.md

 - [x] Add a CI/CD pipeline
 - [ ] Add a Dockerfile
 - [ ] Add a Docker Compose file
-- [ ] Update UI to be more human friendly
-    - [ ] Change the 1/5 numbers to stars to be selected
-    - [ ] Add a motivational quote generator
 - [x] Add Authentication and Authorization next-auth
     - [x] OAuth Google
 - [ ] Profiles for coaches with assigned roles